shift-org/shift-docs/site/content/pages/bike-racks.md

 Got questions?
 There are some higher resolution pictures I can share.
 [Email for more info](mailto:bikeracks@shift2bikes.org).

-We typically only loan these out to nonprofits or other community organizations for a few days at a time, and you must retrieve them from (and return them to) a location in NoPo near Peninsula Park.
+We typically only loan these out to nonprofits or other community organizations for a few days at a time, and you must retrieve them from (and return them to) a location in East Portland near Burnside & E 70th.